linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-almalinux-8/index.md

 1. Give the web server user and its associated user group ownership of the website directory.

-    - If you are using Apache, use the below command:
+    - If you are using Apache, use the command below:

             sudo chown -R apache:apache /var/www/html/example.com

-    - If you are using NGINX, use the below command:
+    - If you are using NGINX, use the command below:

             sudo chown -R nginx:nginx /var/www/html/example.com

 ## Configure WordPress

-1. In a web browser, visit the domain name for your website — `example.com` above.
+1. In a web browser, visit the domain name for your website (i.e. `example.com`).
 Follow the prompts to enter information related to your WordPress website.
 When prompted, enter the database credentials you created when setting up the MySQL database in the steps above.
-Choose to **Run the installation**.
+Click on the **Run the installation** button to proceed.

     ![Page to start running the WordPress installation](wordpress-installation-page.png)